richard-sistern/aleph/wsl.md

 ## Linux Commands

-You should patch Ubuntu regularly
+You really shouldn't be running an out of date OS, so make sure to patch Ubuntu regularly with

 ```bash
 sudo apt-get update && sudo apt-get upgrade